-Only members of Legal Aid Ontario’s (LAO) refugee and immigration appellate panel can acknowledge Judicial Review (JR) certificates and represent LAO clients at the Federal Court.
+Only lawyers authorized to provide refugee and immigration appellate legal aid services can acknowledge Judicial Review (JR) certificates and represent LAO clients at the Federal Court.

 LAO now issues a JR four‑hour merit assessment opinion certificate to eligible clients.

-All appellate panel members must use the JR merit assessment form.
+All lawyers authorized to provide appellate legal aid services must use the JR merit assessment form.
 Failure to use the form will result in a delay in the processing of merit assessments and payments.
 LAO’s Refugee and Immigration Area Committee will review the merit assessments.
-Should LAO determine there is merit, a 15‑hour authorization for application will be issued to panel members for leave to apply in the Federal Court for judicial review.
+Should LAO determine there is merit, a 15‑hour authorization for application will be issued to service providers for leave to apply in the Federal Court for judicial review.
 Should leave be granted, LAO will add a 12‑hour authorization for the judicial review, plus attendance.

-All appellate panel members must attach the JR memorandum and the decision under review to their online account.
+All lawyers authorized to provide appellate services must attach the JR memorandum and the decision under review to their online account.
 You do not need to attach the memorandum to the online account if you have already sent it as part of your merit assessment application.
-Periodic audits of these legal work products will be carried out by panel officers as part of LAO’s quality oversight function.
+Periodic audits of these legal work products will be carried out by LAO as part of its quality oversight function.

-As certificate coverage for JR opinion certificates is now in effect, appellate panel members cannot charge privately (fees, disbursements) for the purposes of completing an opinion for judicial review for claimants who are legal aid eligible.
+As legal aid services for JR opinion certificates are now being provided, lawyers providing appellate legal aid services cannot charge privately (fees, disbursements) for the purposes of completing an opinion for judicial review for claimants who are legal aid eligible.